 Ethan Connor McAlister is a musician based in Canberra.
-As a post-experimental composer and acoustic-electric guitarist, Ethan views his work as curated autobiographical documentation.
-Through the movement of tension and release in a carefully-controlled experimental setting, he explores the interaction between the external and internal aspects of experience.
+As a post-experimental composer and electric guitarist, Ethan views his work as curated autobiographical documentation.
+Through the reduction of sonic possibilities in his music, Ethan explores sound in interactions and stillnesses.
 He has studied performance and composition at the Melbourne Conservatorium of Music, before completing his honours in Canberra under the direction of Kim Cunio.
 Ethan is currently a contemporary guitar/bass and theory instructor in locations across Canberra.

 Composer website: soundcloud.com/ethanconnormcalister